johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 \end{bmatrix}
 $$

 It's clear that class 0 has the largest logit and class 1 the smallest.
-But logits aren't probabilities—they can be negative, and they don't sum to 1.
+But logits aren't probabilities; they can be negative, and they don't sum to 1.

 What if we transform each logit into a positive number that preserves their ordering?
 One way to do that is to raise a positive base to each logit.
 For illustration, let's use 10 as the base: